Mjhiceta/CS3-PORTFOLIO-SY2627/Q1/ctskillsPotassiumHiceta.md

    CT skill: decomposition
    sample solution: Divide the ordering process into smaller steps, such as choosing a food category, choosing an item, and confirming the order.

-2. sub-problem: Cashiers have to manually calculate the total price and student's change CT skill: pattern recognition sample solution: Identify the repeated process of adding the prices of each ordered item, then create a system that automatically adds them together.
+2. sub-problem: Cashiers have to manually calculate the total price and students' change CT skill: pattern recognition sample solution: Identify the repeated process of adding the prices of each ordered item, then create a system that automatically adds them together.